 A simple and delicious asparagus recipe topped with optional homemade hollandaise sauce.

-- Preheat the oven to 375 degrees.
+- Preheat the oven to 375°F.

-- Sprinkle with salt, pepper and parmesan and toss lightly to incorporate.
+- Sprinkle with salt, pepper, and Parmesan and toss lightly to incorporate.

 - Remove and serve immediately.

 This recipe is easily halved or doubled and is great leftover in omelettes or with eggs Benedict.

 % Daily Value

 Saturated Fat 2 g

 Cholesterol 2 mg